-We aim to inspire year 10 students with a week of thought-provoking insights into local STEM employers to gain valuable awareness of STEM careers.
+We aim to inspire year 10 students with a week of thought-provoking insights into local STEM employers to gain valuable awareness of STEM careers and STEM skills.

-Applications are now open – please fill out your STEM Insight Week Student Application Form – October 2021 and email to our team [email protected]
+Applications are now open: STEM Insight Week Student Application Form – February 2022

 We are committed to your online safety during the event, for more information about our policy, please download our Online Safety Agreement.